taatuut/shopper/README.md

 mongod --fork --logpath /tmp/data/log/mongod.log --dbpath /tmp/data/db
 ```

+## Get familiar with the data

+Examine the file [order.json](order.json) to get an idea of the digital order data model.

+# Local

-1. Run `python3 create_order.py` as a test, this will write set of orders to the console
+1. Run `python3 create_order.py` as a test, this writes a set of orders to the console, using the digital order data model in `order.json`.

-2. Run `python3 create_order.py | mongoimport --uri "mongodb://localhost:27017/shopper" --collection order --jsonArray`
+2. Run `python3 create_order.py | mongoimport --uri "mongodb://localhost:27017/shopper" --collection order --jsonArray` to pipe the order stream through `mongoimport` to your local MongoDB installation.
+Note that the `shopper` database and `order` collection are automatically create if not there.

-3. Start Compass: connect, analyze schema, change daat model on the fly, select, create spatial index, export code, aggregation framework.
+3. Start Compass: connect to the database, change data model on the fly, analyze the schema, query using tehn map, create a spatial index, export code, add to aggregation framework, create a view.
+See the video at <TODO>.

 4. Uncomment _local_ connection string in `query_order.py` and run `python3 query_order.py`.
-Note that the query uses a random point so number of results can vary (0 or more).
+Note that the query uses a random point so number of results will vary (0 or more).

 # Atlas